 Anyone with a good enough credit score should apply for a general-purpose credit card over a store card.
 In most cases, you can find much better deals and interest rates through these offers.
 Below are some great credit cards that fulfill the same purposes as the above-mentioned store cards.

 The Discover it® - Cashback Match™ gives cardholders 5% cash back in categories that change each quarter, up to the quarterly maximum when you sign up.
 Over the last three years, Discover included Amazon as a category during at least one quarter.
-Recently, they have been offering elevated rewards there for as much as six months out of the year.
 Unless you only shop on Amazon during the first half of the year, the Discover it® - Cashback Match™ will give you the best rewards there and other places you shop.
 Furthermore, new cardmembers have all their cash back doubled at the end of the first year.
 Therefore, it’s possible to get 10% cash back on Amazon with this card, up to the category limit of $1,500.

 Department & Clothing Stores: Chase Freedom®